Brendan Rodgers Preview, Player Props: Rockies vs. Giants

-On Saturday, Brendan Rodgers (batting .154 in his past 10 games) and the Colorado Rockies face the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 9:05 PM ET.
+The Colorado Rockies, including Brendan Rodgers (.154 batting average in his past 10 games), battle starter Keaton Winn and the San Francisco Giants at Oracle Park, Sunday at 8:10 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Giants.
+In his previous game he had a hitless performance (0-for-5) against the Giants.

 Brendan Rodgers Game Info & Props vs. the Giants